doug2k1/webdevdrops/README.md

 ### Tests

-The project has integration tests written with [Cypress](https://www.cypress.io/).
+The project has end-to-end (E2E) tests written with [Cypress](https://www.cypress.io/).
 The tests cover the main user flows, like navigating to the home page, reading a post, and changing the language.

 > TODO: Add unit tests.